Home Buyer Rebate FAQ's

 What areas do you offer your services in?

 We are a licensed Georgia real estate brokerage that offers our rebate service throughout Metro Atlanta, Georgia.
-However, we technically can assist you and pay a rebate on any new construction home for sale in the State of Georgia where a commission of 3% is being offered to a buyer's agent.
+However, we technically can assist you and pay a rebate on any new construction home for sale in the State of Georgia where a commission is being offered to a buyer's agent.

 Is it legal to receive a rebate from a real estate agent?